Bangladesh

 • Monsoon (June to October): The monsoon season brings heavy rainfall and high humidity, which can lead to flooding in some areas.
 While the countryside becomes lush and green, travel can be challenging due to the weather conditions.
 However, the monsoon also brings festivals and cultural events that can provide unique experiences.

-Reas Also: Colombia
+Reas Also: Austria

 6. Top 10 Destinations to Explore in Bangladesh